davemollen/dm-Stutter/README.md

 ## MOD installation

-This plugin is not yet in the MOD Audio plugin store.
+Install the plugin from the MOD Audio plugin store.

-However, you can download the latest MOD Dwarf build from the [releases page](https://github.com/davemollen/dm-Stutter/releases).
+The latest MOD builds can also be found on the [releases page](https://github.com/davemollen/dm-Stutter/releases).

 If you want to build the plugin on your own machine check out the [mod-plugin-builder repository](https://github.com/moddevices/mod-plugin-builder) for instructions.